I love this plant. Nothing says ‘good morning to you’ like a bright orange flower. But it’s not just me!

 Mexican Sunflower Description

 Tithonia rotundifolia is an annual, grown from seed.
 It blooms continuously in the summer to early- to mid-fall.
 The flowers are bright orange with an orange center about 3 to 4 inches in diameter.
 This is the reason this plant is a showstopper.
 You’ll get multiple blooms from each plant and they are quite attractive to pollinators.

 This is a very tall plant.
-If you don’t want to have a 4 to 6 foot tall plant in your garden that gets a couple of feet wide, this is not the plant for you (although there are some smaller cultivars).
-If you don’t mind its height, it is certainly worth it.
+If you don’t want a 4 to 6-foot tall plant in your garden that gets a couple of feet wide, this is not the plant for you (although there are some smaller cultivars).
+If you don’t mind its height, it is undoubtedly worth it.
 I suggest planting several together to create a nice solid clumping of orange flowers.
-The plants themselves aren’t much to look at (they’re kind of gangly), but each plant produces multiple blooms from branches off of the main stem.
+The plants themselves aren’t much to look at (they’re gangly), but each plant produces multiple blooms from branches off the main stem.

 The leaves are hairy on the upper side, similar to the texture of a sunflower leaf.
-The leaves are about 4 or 5 inches in length and equally as wide — though they are arrowhead shaped.
+The leaves are about 4 or 5 inches in length and equally wide, though they are arrowhead-shaped.

-This plant is very low maintenance and has no real insect or disease problems.
+This plant is very low maintenance and has no natural insect or disease problems.
 It prefers full sun and soil that is well-drained.
-It is even drought tolerant and deer resistant which is great for our Mississippi summers and those hungry four-legged friends.
+It is drought tolerant and deer resistant, which is excellent for our Mississippi summers and those hungry four-legged friends.